 Bake:

-- Bake on the middle shelf of the oven for 30-35 minutes until the pastry is browned and crisp, and the filling is bubbling.
+- Bake on the middle shelf of the oven for 30-35 minutes until the pastry crust is browned and crisp, and the filling is bubbling.
 The filling will still look a little loose and be slightly wobbly when removed from the oven, but as it cools it will firm up.

 Notes